apache/eventmesh/docs/en/instructions/eventmesh-unit-test-rule.md

 + Naming specifications for test classes:
   Tested (class, interface) name + Test
 + Test case naming specification:
-  test + Method name,prefix the method name with test.
+  test + Method name,use test as the prefix of the method name

 ## Coding specification